amer-riaz/FEB24-t1a3/README.md

 The following menu options are presented by the app and user can input their selection number:
 1. Enter 1 to ADD item to the list.
 2. Enter 2 to REMOVE item from the list.
-3. Enter 3 to MARK any item as complete.
+3. Enter 3 to MARK an item as done.
-4. Enter 4 to VIEW todo list items.
+4. Enter 4 to VIEW list items.
 5. Enter 5 to EXIT.
 Enter your selection: